Our next stop in our notebooking safari across Asia takes us to Sri Lanka. If you’re new to the notebooking safari, visit our first stop here.

 We won’t spot them in a group, like some animals.
 They’re not very social animals.
 Except when a mother squirrel has her young, they usually live by themselves or with one other squirrel.
 Look, do you see that blur of gray fur shooting up the tree trunk over there?
 Something must have startled it.
 I don’t hear anything.

 Let’s watch and see what it does.
 It sure can climb fast!
 God gave it big hands and feet with strong claws so they can escape when they need to.
 Now it has reached the low branches—it just leaped from the tree into one of the other trees!
-That looks like it was more than six meters (over 19 feet)!
+That looks like it was more than 19 feet (6 meters)!

 Uh oh!
 It scared that other squirrel in the tree it jumped to!
 But instead of running, that squirrel looks like it’s trying to play dead.
 It flattened itself up against the branch that it is on and froze.